View all web browser and mobile devices available in our cloud-based test lab.

-Selenium is the most widely used open source automation testing tool.
-The framework is a popular choice for developers and testing teams because as an open source tool it can be downloaded immediately, completely free.
+The framework is a popular choice for developers and testing teams.
+That's because it's an open source tool that can be downloaded immediately, completely free.

 Selenium automates testing across web browsers like Safari, Firefox, IE, and Chrome.
 With the Selenium framework, testers and developers can create and execute automated web tests in real time.

-Many organizations get their test automation start with open source, especially Selenium, because it is highly stable and has a robust community of online support.
+Many organizations get their test automation start with open source, especially Selenium.

 Perfecto helps to optimize every part of the important continuous testing process — creation, execution, lab, and analysis.
 Let’s walk through exactly how a continuous testing solution can make testing with Selenium even more powerful.

 When using a smart testing platform like Perfecto, the limitations of Selenium test creation fall away.
-For example, Selenium test creation without a continuous testing platform is highly complex, requiring technically-skilled and experienced test script writers.
+For example, Selenium test creation without a continuous testing platform is highly complex.
+It requires technically-skilled and experienced test script writers.

 When using a continuous testing platform, test creation can be done totally codeless.
 Plus, a tool like Perfecto helps with test maintenance, which is important when using Selenium.